ProtoDigitalUK/lucid_client/packages/elements/README.md

 ### State `data-state--`

-Any element that has a store registered against with via the `data-element` attribute can also register state via the `data-state--` attribute.
+Any element that has a store registered against with via the `data-store` attribute can also register state via the `data-state--` attribute.
 You can define these using the `data-state--{statekey}="{value}"` attribute, where the `statekey` is the name of the signal and the value is the default value.
 These support a few different data types including `string`, `number`, `boolean`, `object` and `array`.

 These are reactive, meaning on change they will: